 - There are different types of biofeedback.
 You may have an ultrasound scan of your tummy (abdomen) or on the area between your testicles and back passage (perineum).
 This will show if you’re doing the exercises correctly.

 - If you’re offered biofeedback, your continence advisor or men’s health physiotherapist will talk to you about the type of biofeedback you will have and what to expect.

 Urinary problems can be hard to deal with.
 If you have any worries or questions about urinary problems or pelvic floor exercises, speak to your GP, specialist nurse or continence nurse.

-You can also speak to our Specialist Nurses.
+You can also speak, in confidence, to our Specialist Nurses.
 It can sometimes help to talk to other men living with prostate cancer.
 We have a range of services that can help put you in touch with someone who’s been there and understands what you’re going through.
 Visit our Who can help page to find out more.

 - Anderson CA, Omar MI, Campbell SE, Hunter KF, Cody JD, Glazener CMA.
 Conservative management for postprostatectomy urinary incontinence.
 Cochrane Database Syst Rev. 2015;1:CD001843.

 - Arroyo Fernández R, García-Hermoso A, Solera-Martínez M, Martín Correa MT, Ferri Morales A, Martínez-Vizcaíno V. Improvement of Continence Rate with Pelvic Floor Muscle Training Post-Prostatectomy: A Meta-Analysis of Randomized Controlled Trials.
 Urol Int.
 2014 Nov 22;94(2):125–32.